 From Cold Prospecting to Sales Intelligence

-Adopting intent signals is part of a broader evolution toward sales intelligence.
+Adopting intent signals is part of a broader shift toward sales intelligence.
 Rodz identifies three maturity levels:

 - Transactional: the company buys contact lists.
 The approach is volume-based and poorly targeted